ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 [^1]: Constants can be set as a single value in settings file instead of using a map.

-On repository, you can find [base maps](https://github.com/ec-jrc/lisflood-lisvap/tree/master/basemaps) for Europe (EFAS domain).

 #### Generating input base maps

-At the time of writing this document, complete sets of LISVAP base maps covering the whole of Europe have been compiled at 1- and 5-km pixel resolution.
-A number of automated procedures have been written that allow you to generate sub-sets of these for pre-defined areas (using either existing mask maps or co-ordinates of catchment outlets).
-These procedures (which are specific to the data server setup at the Floods Action, IES, JRC, Ispra) are documented in a separate document on ‘LISFLOOD and LISVAP map extraction’.
-If you are an external user of LISFLOOD, please contact the Floods Action to extract the data for you.
+On the repository, you can find some [base maps](https://github.com/ec-jrc/lisflood-lisvap/tree/master/basemaps) for the test case.

+It is recommended to generate the input base maps depending on the specific use case, takeing into account the spatial resolution required and the coordinate system.
+In the future, a more detailed documentation assisting in the generation of inpout base maps will be made available.

 ### Input dataset

 LISVAP model inputs are meteo variables, provided as netCDF mapstacks (timeseries of 2D georeferenced variables).
-Depending on available meteo variables, you can setup LISVAP to run on two different datasets, EFAS or CORDEX [^2].
+Depending on available meteo variables, you can setup LISVAP to run using two different datasets of meteorological input variables.
+To facilitate the use of LISVAP two specific use cases, derived from the EFAS and CORDEX set up are available for demonstration purposes.  [^2].

 [^2]: [CORDEX](https://www.cordex.org/)